GrOCE:Graph-Guided Online Concept Erasure for Text-to-Image Diffusion Models: Experiments

 \subsection{Experimental Setup}

 \stitle{Implementation Details.} We implement GrOCE on Stable Diffusion\cite{rombach2022high} using the DPM-solver\cite{lu2022dpm} sampler with 30 sampling steps and classifier-free guidance of 7.5.
-All experiments are conducted on an NVIDIA Tesla A100 GPU (40 GB)\cite{choquette2021nvidia} using PyTorch\cite{paszke2019pytorch}.
-In Eq.(1), the threshold parameter $\tau$ is set to 0.3.
-In Eq.(6), the adjacency radius $n$ is set to $2$, and the top $K$ is set to $8$.
+The hyperparameters are set as follows: the base threshold $\tau_0 = 0.3$ and scaling factor $\lambda = 0.1$ (Eq.
+(3)); the hop number $n = 2$ (Eq.
+(5)); the diffusion scale $\varphi = 3$ (Eq.
+(6)); the cluster size $K = 8$ (Eq.
+(7)); the influence decay factor $\gamma = 0.8$ (Eq.
+(8)); and the projection threshold $\delta = 10$ (Eq.
+(9)).